kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(3\) Must include as much of the following information as is available and applicable:

-\(i\) The applicable product and article identification information required by part 45 of this chapter;
+\(i\) The applicable product and article identification information required by [[Volume 1/C Aircraft/0045 Identification and registration marking.md|part 45 of this chapter]];

 \(ii\) Identification of the system involved; and